SoftFluent/CodeFluent-Entities-Documentation/extend_your_data_access_layer.md

     public partial class Order
 ```

-If you need to add a property, you create a separated partial class, in a **Order.partial.cs** in our case, and put some logic in it:
+If you need to add a method, you create a separated partial class, in a **Order.partial.cs** file in our case, and put some logic in it:

 ```csharp
     using OrderProcess.Sales;